 The partnership enables CCAF students to complete their General Education requirements as a single block, from a single institution creating academic continuity and faster completion of the Associate degree.
-Troy University is proud of its longtime affiliation with the United States Air Force and honored to be a partner in this program.
+Troy University is proud of its longtime affiliation with the United States Air Force and Space Force and is honored to be a partner in this program.

 The CCAF General Education requirement is satisfied by applying courses accepted in transfer that:

 - Must be from a regionally accredited institution.